Learning in Mean Field Games: A Survey: Iterative methods

 As explained at the beginning of this section (see Eq.~\eqref{eq:iterative-methods-scheme}), the main idea underlying the methods we present below is to alternate an update of the population distribution and an update the representative agent's policy.

+At iteration $\ell$, we assume we already have a candidate $\mu^\ell$ for the mean field.
 Inspired by the above methods for standard MDPs, we can distinguish two families of methods for MFGs, depending on whether the policy update consists in computing an optimal policy against $\mu^{\ell}$ or simply improving the current policy.
-We call these two family of methods \defi{best-response based} and \defi{policy-evaluation based}.
+We call these two families of methods respectively \defi{best-response based} and \defi{policy-evaluation based}.